nicholasg-dev/fixaugment/README.md

 ## Requirements

-- Visual Studio Code 1.99.0 or higher
+- Visual Studio Code 1.97.0 or higher
 - Augment extension (augment.vscode-augment)

 ## Extension Settings

 This extension contributes the following settings:

-- `fixAugment.enabled`: Enable or disable the Fix Augment extension
+- `fixAugmentWindsurf.enabled`: Enable or disable the Fix Augment Windsurf extension
-- `fixAugment.maxInputSize`: Maximum size of input to process at once (in characters)
+- `fixAugmentWindsurf.maxInputSize`: Maximum size of input to process at once (in characters)
-- `fixAugment.outputFormat`: Format to use for Augment outputs (default, enhanced, markdown, html)
+- `fixAugmentWindsurf.outputFormat`: Format to use for Augment outputs (default, enhanced, markdown, html)
-- `fixAugment.autoFormatOutput`: Automatically format Augment outputs as they appear
+- `fixAugmentWindsurf.autoFormatOutput`: Automatically format Augment outputs as they appear
-- `fixAugment.syntaxTheme`: Syntax highlighting theme for code blocks (default, github, monokai, dracula, nord)
+- `fixAugmentWindsurf.syntaxTheme`: Syntax highlighting theme for code blocks (default, github, monokai, dracula, nord)
-- `fixAugment.smartChunking`: Use smart chunking to preserve context when splitting large inputs
+- `fixAugmentWindsurf.smartChunking`: Use smart chunking to preserve context when splitting large inputs
-- `fixAugment.preserveCodeBlocks`: Keep code blocks intact when chunking large inputs
+- `fixAugmentWindsurf.preserveCodeBlocks`: Keep code blocks intact when chunking large inputs
-- `fixAugment.apiKey`: API key for Augment (for future use - Augment currently doesn't require an API key)
+- `fixAugmentWindsurf.apiKey`: API key for Augment (for future use - Augment currently doesn't require an API key)
-- `fixAugment.bypassLimits`: Enable features to bypass potential future Augment usage limits (Augment currently has unlimited usage)
+- `fixAugmentWindsurf.bypassLimits`: Enable features to bypass potential future Augment usage limits (Augment currently has unlimited usage)
-- `fixAugment.requestDelay`: Delay between requests in milliseconds (for future use - to avoid potential rate limiting)
+- `fixAugmentWindsurf.requestDelay`: Delay between requests in milliseconds (for future use - to avoid potential rate limiting)
-- `fixAugment.maxRequestsPerSession`: Maximum number of requests per session before auto-reset (for future use)
+- `fixAugmentWindsurf.maxRequestsPerSession`: Maximum number of requests per session before auto-reset (for future use)

 ## Known Issues